Installing Concrete Paver Edging

 Easy Color in Your Landscaping Beds | Pretty Handy Girl

 New rose bushes bring some fragrance and color to the previously color-lacking front bed.
-I had no idea that there were yellow knockout roses, but as soon as I saw them I grabbed them.
-If you don’t know about knock out roses, they are much hardier and disease resistant than their ancestors!
+I had no idea there were yellow knockout roses, but as soon as I saw them at the nursery, I had to have them.
+If you don’t know about knock-out roses, they are much hardier and disease-resistant than their ancestors!
 Win!

 Landscaping 101: Tools, Planting, and Adding Color to your Landscaping | Pretty Handy Girl

-A few foxglove plants adds some height and visual interest to the flower bed.
+A few foxglove plants add some height and visual interest to the flower bed.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl